shanebdavis/jammy/README.md

   * It makes no sense to me that git pull and git push don't sync the ENTIRE repro by defeault.
   * Perhaps ocasionally you want local branch to just be an experiement that you don't want synced, fine - that branch should be tagged as such and therefor won't be pushed.
 But most branches should be pushed.
 There should be a warning for any branch that isn't pushed.
   * When I say "jammy push" I want to know my local repro is 100% pushed to the cloud.
 If my local computer blows up, I'm safe.
-* semantic versioning
-  * Are there advantages to integrating semantic versioning into jammy?
+* semantic versioning aware
+  * I'd like to force all human-checkins to declare if they are a patch, minor or major change
+  * We should automatically generate a new semantic version on the upstream branch when we merge in a subbranch.
 * EASY editing of checkin messasges.
 Checkin messages are CRITICAL and "git rebase" is a PITA when all you want to do is fix a type-o in your message.
 This is unacceptable.
   * We need to be able to fix checkin messages even on the remote repro.
   * Instead of rewriting history for the remote repro, one idea is to maintain a ".jammy_view" file in the root of the project which contains any edits for checkins, and when you view your history with a jammy-aware tool, it shows the updated checkin messages.